-Klobuchar Says She's Qualified For September Democratic Debate
+Klobuchar Qualifies For September Democratic Debate, Campaign Announces

 Eight candidates have now qualified for September's next Democratic primary debate, with Minnesota Sen. Amy Klobuchar announcing Friday she had met the donor threshold to make the stage.